 In 2010, a rain garden was added to the Upper Parking Lot, thanks to funding from the NYS Environmental Protection Fund, provided through the NYS Department of Conservation and the Hudson River Estuary Program.
 Designed by Kevin Sumner of the Orange County Soil and Water Conservation District, the rain garden was planned, constructed, and planted with deer resistant, native plants by Consortium staff in conjunction with Simon Gruber, an environmental consultant, and Lucy Joyce and Rose Baglia of the Cornell Cooperative Extension.

-The Consortium's green buildings have won several awards, including the School Construction News Design Share Honor Award and Orange Environment's Environmental Education Award in 2002, and the NESEA for Places of Learning 2004 Northeast Green Building Award Honorable Mention (all three for the Science Center); as well as the American Engineering Association's Gold Award for Engineering Excellence (with Dagher Engineering, for the Lodge's geothermal heating and cooling system) and being honored as an Innovative Green Project by Eco-Structure magazine (the Lodge, 2005).
+Black Rock Forest's green buildings have won several awards, including the School Construction News Design Share Honor Award and Orange Environment's Environmental Education Award in 2002, and the NESEA for Places of Learning 2004 Northeast Green Building Award Honorable Mention (all three for the Science Center); as well as the American Engineering Association's Gold Award for Engineering Excellence (with Dagher Engineering, for the Lodge's geothermal heating and cooling system) and being honored as an Innovative Green Project by Eco-Structure magazine (the Lodge, 2005).